IvarHenckel/WorldCupGuesser/README.md

 5. Add some type of delay.
 Either a delay of seconds for each point but we could also make it interactive so that the user presses something.
 Hmm actually, you could just redirect everything to a txt with ">" and handle the delay manually.

 Note: I will leave this for now.
 Currently there are other things that are more worth my time but this can already be used to calculate score for the group stage.
 I am getting the wrong score on AnnaEuro2022.csv but she has made errors so it is hard to know how that was handled in the first place.
 I think we just miscalculated the first time, I get 18 when calculating again.
 This is just a hint that my tool can be very useful!

+Note: Even if we do not use this tool for the next tournament (or if we just use it as a double check).
+It will add more test cases if we use the *.csv format.
+And if it calculates everything correctly we should be able to trust it the next tournament after that.